Learn something new every day

 The parietal branches include the intercostal, subcostal and superior phrenic branches.
 These supply blood to the intercostal muscles between the ribs, the abdominal muscles and the diaphragm.

 While the thoracic aorta has seven branches, the abdominal aorta has 11.
-The 11 branches of the abdominal aorta can be divided into three groups — the visceral, parietal and terminal branches.
+The 11 branches of the abdominal aorta can be divided into three groups, namely the visceral, parietal, and terminal.
 These branches supply oxygenated blood to the organs in the abdomen, pelvis and both legs.

 The visceral branches are celiac, superior mesenteric, inferior mesenteric, middle suprarenals and renals.
 In addition, males also have the internal spermatic branch, while females have a corresponding ovarian branch.
-The celiac, superior mesenteric and inferior mesenteric arteries and their branches supply oxygenated blood to the stomach, liver, gall bladder, spleen, pancreas, the intestines and the appendix.
+Each of these is connected to the reproductive system and delivers oxygenated blood to the organs there.
+By contrast, the celiac, superior mesenteric and inferior mesenteric arteries and their branches supply oxygenated blood to the stomach, liver, gall bladder, spleen, pancreas, the intestines, and the appendix.
 The middle suprarenal and renal arteries supply blood to the kidneys and excretory organs.
-The spermatic arteries and ovarian arteries supply oxygenated blood to the corresponding reproductive organs, namely, the testes and vas deferens in males and the ovaries in females.

 The parietal branches are the inferior phrenics, lumbars and middle sacral.
 Of the parietal branches, the inferior phrenic arteries supply blood to the diaphragm.
 The lumbar arteries supply blood to most of the abdominal muscles.
 The middle sacral branches supply blood to the sacrum and coccyx area and the rectum.
 It also connects with the iliac vein.